pprados/patch_langchain_common/README.md

 ## From git clone

-**On Linux** :
+**On Linux**

 If you don't have poetry, pre-commit and git lfs on your system please install it :
 ```
 sudo apt-get install git-lfs
 pip install pre-commit
 pipx install poetry
 ```
-You may also need if you don't have it yet the following tools:
+You may also need if you don't have it yet the following tools :
 ```
 sudo apt-get install xpdf
 sudo apt-get install tesseract-ocr